 Some historians have even argued that this was what really forced Japan to surrender — not the bombs — meaning this ghastly targeting of innocent human beings had pretty much no impact on the outcome of the war at all.

-Instead, it merely served to make the rest of the world scared of post-WWII America — a reality that still, very much, exists today.
+Instead, it merely served to make the rest of the world scared of post-World War II America — a reality that still, very much, exists today.

 The Homefront During the War

-The reach and scope of WWII meant that practically no one could escape its influence, even safe at home, thousands of miles away from the nearest front.
+The reach and scope of World War II meant that practically no one could escape its influence, even safe at home, thousands of miles away from the nearest front.
 This influence manifested itself in many ways, some good and some bad, and is an important part of understanding the United States during this pivotal moment in world history.

 Ending the Great Depression